SkinsRestorer/SkinsRestorer/.github/ISSUE_TEMPLATE/bug-report.md

 <!--
 ```
 ===========================================
 = WARNING!
-Github is only for code issue. =
+Github is only for code issues. =
 = For user support, go to our discord!    =
 = http://skinsrestorer.net/discord        =
 ===========================================